kishancodes/Operating-Systems/5. Resource Management/README.md

 Goals:

 The goal of this project is to learn about resource management inside an operating system.
-It works on the specified strategy to manage resources and take care of any possible starvation/deadlock issues.
+It works on the specified strategy to manage resources and take care of any possible starvation/deadlock issues. deadlock avoidance strategy, using maximum claims, to manage resources.